-In VMX operation, processors may fix certain bits in CR0 and CR4 to specific values and not support other values.
-VMXON fails if any of these bits contains an unsupported value (see "VMXON-Enter VMX Operation" in Chapter 5 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2B).
+• In VMX operation, processors may fix certain bits in CR0 and CR4 to specific values and not support other values.
+VMXON fails if any of these bits contains an unsupported value (see "VMXON-Enter VMX Operation" in Chapter 29 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3C).
 Any attempt to set one of these bits to an unsupported value while in VMX operation (including VMX root operation) using any of the CLTS, LMSW, or MOV CR instructions causes a general-protection exception.
-VM entry or VM exit cannot set any of these bits to an unsupported value.
+VM entry or VM exit cannot set any of these bits to an unsupported value.2

 The first processors to support VMX operation require that the following bits be 1 in VMX operation: CR0.PE, CR0.NE, CR0.PG, and CR4.VMXE.
 The restrictions on CR0.PE and CR0.PG imply that VMX operation is supported only in paged protected mode (including IA-32e mode).
 Therefore, guest software cannot be run in unpaged protected mode or in real-address mode.
-See Section 30.2, "Supporting Processor Operating Modes in Guest Environments," for a discussion of how a VMM might support guest software that expects to run in unpaged protected mode.
+See Section 30.2, "Supporting Processor Operating Modes in Guest Environments," for a discussion of how a VMM might support guest software that expects to run in unpaged protected mode or in real-address mode.

 Later processors support a VM-execution control called "unrestricted guest" (see Section 24.6.2).
-If this control is 1, CR0.PE and CR0.PG may be 0 in VMX non-root operation (even if the capability MSR IA32\VMX\CR0\FIXED0 reports otherwise).
+If this control is 1, CR0.PE and CR0.PG may be 0 in VMX non-root operation (even if the capability MSR IA32_VMX_CR0_FIXED0 reports otherwise).
 Such processors allow guest software to run in unpaged protected mode or in real-address mode.

-VMXON fails if a logical processor is in A20M mode (see "VMXON-Enter VMX Operation" in Chapter 6 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2B).
-Once the processor is in VMX operation, A20M interrupts are blocked.
-Thus, it is impossible to be in A20M mode in VMX operation.
+VMXON fails if a logical processor is in A20M mode (see "VMXON-Enter VMX Operation" in Chapter 29 of the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3C).
+Once the processor is in VMX operation, A20M

-Software should consult the VMX capability MSRs IA32\VMX\CR0\FIXED0 and IA32\VMX\CR0\FIXED1 to determine how bits in CR0 are set. (see Appendix A.7).
-For CR4, software should consult the VMX capability MSRs IA32\VMX\CR4\FIXED0 and IA32\VMX\CR4\FIXED1 (see Appendix A.8).
+^{2.} Software should consult the VMX capability MSRs IA32_VMX_CR0_FIXED0 and IA32_VMX_CR0_FIXED1 to determine how bits in CR0 are set. (see Appendix A.7).
+For CR4, software should consult the VMX capability MSRs IA32_VMX_CR4_FIXED0 and IA32_VMX_CR4_FIXED1 (see Appendix A.8).

-&quot;Unrestricted guest" is a secondary processor-based VM-execution control.
+^{3. &}quot;Unrestricted guest" is a secondary processor-based VM-execution control.
 If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the "unrestricted guest" VM-execution control were 0.
 See Section 24.6.2.